 Okay, time to lie.

 "I came with my uncle.
 Er-Wilson!
 I can't find him now, and the doors locked."
-Amy hoped the girl wouldn't noticed how badly her hands were shaking.
+Amy hoped the girl wouldn't notice how badly her hands were shaking.
 It was a pretty good lie if she said so herself.
 Probably one of her best.

 "Wilson's your uncle?"
 She asked, skeptical.
 Amy nodded.